paulfoley/Udacity_Nanodegree-Data_Analyst/Udacity_Student_Data-Analysis/README.md

     - utc_date:              The date for which the data was collected.

-    - num_courses_visited:   The total number of Data Analyst Nanodegree courses the student visited for at 2 minutes on this day.
+    - num_courses_visited:   The total number of Data Analyst Nanodegree courses the student visited for at least 2 minutes on this day.
                              Nanodegree courses and freely available courses
                              with the same content are counted separately.